cdktf/cdktf-provider-okta/docs/authServerDefault.go.md

 - *Type:* *[]*string

+The recipients that the tokens are intended for.

+This becomes the `aud` claim in an access token.
 Currently Okta only supports a single value here.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/auth_server_default#audiences AuthServerDefault#audiences}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/auth_server_default#audiences AuthServerDefault#audiences}

 ---